Blueguy0301/Megane-next/README.md

 1. seperate server components to client compontents
 1. have page to be a server component by default.
 ON ALL FILES
 1. change Swal color schemes
-1. Add delete functions on front end.
+1. Connect delete and update buttons to api
 1. fix svgs
 1. Button hover efffects
 1. css minify